NIS Holdings Ltd Statement

 All group companies are fully supportive of the laws introduced within the United Kingdom through the Modern Slavery Act 2015 to combat slavery and each company takes a zero-tolerance approach to forced or compulsory labour and the trafficking of person for any purpose.
 No group company will enter into business or partnership with any organisation, in the United Kingdom or abroad, which knowingly supports or is found to be involved in slavery, servitude and forced or compulsory labour.

-The standards and expectations of each company require that all its employees, suppliers within their supply chain and any third parties that work with them adhere to the same standards and operate with the same integrity and transparency in all their interactions with their suppliers and sub-tier suppliers and contacts.
+The standards and expectations of each company require that all their employees, suppliers within their supply chain and any third parties that work with them adhere to the same standards and operate with the same integrity and transparency in all their interactions with their suppliers and sub-tier suppliers and contacts.

-We seek assurance from supplier/third party organisations that they combat slavery and human trafficking by:
+We seek assurance from supplier/third-party organisations that they combat slavery and human trafficking by:

 - Implementing controls to identify, prevent and address the risk of modern slavery in their supply chains and third-party working relationships.